Tufin/pytos/README.rst

 Installation
 ************

-First install the package by running the following command
+Install the package by running the following command:
 ::
 	# pip install pytos